agingfixed/base_template/ReadMe.txt

 		SEE: "Switching remote URLs from HTTPS to SSH." if I want to make high value repository more secure
 	g. git push -u origin master
+	e.
+To do additions in the future
+		1. Git add .
+(Adds all to staging for commit)
+		2. git status (shows new additions)
+		3. git commit (commits all staging file changes)
+		4. git push (adds to external repository)